Concept Deep Interview #02|Empathy with Mingei

 Egawa

-The ``wholesome beauty'' that dwells in folk art refers to the ``beauty'' that includes not only the figure but also the background surrounding it.
+The "wholesome beauty" that resides in Mingei refers not only to the appearance, but also to the beauty of the background that surrounds it.
 That's the interpretation.
-I also think that my perspective on folk art has changed a bit.
+I think my own view of Mingei has changed a little.

-Beauty that exists in life.
-I was strongly influenced by this idea, and believe that even in modern society it is important to create designs that are based on the local culture and cultivated techniques, and I try to avoid unnecessary designs as much as possible.
-Masu.
-Blue Over's activity is to maintain the presence of craftsmen (production areas) who can create such healthy beauty.
+Beauty in daily life.
+I am strongly influenced by this idea, and I believe that even in modern society, it is important to design based on the local culture and cultivated techniques, so I try to avoid unnecessary design as much as possible.
+One of the activities of Blue Over is to ensure that the craftsmen (production areas) who can create such healthy beauty do not disappear.

 Egawa